Samuelodan/tic_tac_toe/README.md

 # tic_tac_toe
-I'm trying to implement the game of Tic Tac Toe with Ruby to be played in the CLI
+Tic-Tac-Toe Game built with Ruby to be played in the CLI The game can be played by two players and works just as you remember it.